MELANIE PULLEN: The Fine Art Narrative: Creating Stories & Portraits in Fine Art Photography

 Day Four: Review attendee work made the prior night.

-Includes daily registration, class transportation, models and a boxed lunch for each full day of the workshop.
+Includes daily registration for the full days of the class, class transportation, models and a boxed lunch for each full day of the workshop.

 Photographers should bring their laptops and be conversant with their hardware and software in order to facilitate downloading and projecting their work for critiques in class.
 Digital projectors with standard DVI / VGA cables will be provided.
 If you require any special adapter for your computer for this purpose, please be sure to bring one to class.